-Placentia's colorful history began in 1837 when the governor of Mexico granted the Rancho San Juan Cajon De Santa Ana to Juan Ontiveros.
-This land grant included the area that today comprises Placentia, Anaheim, Fullerton, and La Habra.
+Placentia’s colorful history began in 1837 when the governor of Mexico granted the Rancho San Juan Cajon De Santa Ana to Juan Ontiveros.
+This land grant included the area that today comprises Placentia, Anaheim, Brea, and Fullerton.

 Our first pioneer was Daniel Kraemer, who purchased 3900 acres in 1865.
 Three years later, William McFadden and his wife, Sarah Jane, acquired 100 additional acres in the area.
 Many other settlers arrived in the following years.
 Residents built churches and schools as the community slowly developed.

 The school district’s original name was the Cajon School District.
 In 1878, at the suggestion of Sarah Jane McFadden, the name was changed to the Placentia School District.
 Placentia is derived from a Latin word meaning "pleasant place to live."
 The city name came from that change.